Aesthetic, Interpretive, and Literary Perspectives

 The student will:

 - AIL 1.
-Demonstrate the ability to critically analyze, appreciate, and make cogent subjective judgments regarding artistic and literary works, using the appropriate conventions and language of the discipline.
+Demonstrate the ability to critically analyze and make cogent subjective judgments regarding artistic and literary works, using the appropriate conventions and language of appropriate arts and humanities disciplines.
 [Foundational Knowledge, Inquiry, Information Literacy, Critical Thinking, Thoughtful Expression]

 - AIL 2.
 Demonstrate an understanding and appreciation of the significance of major literary and artistic work and movements within their larger socio/historical contexts.
 [Critical Thinking, Diversity]

 - AIL 3.
 Demonstrate basic knowledge of the importance of artistic expression to free and open-minded inquiry in human society.
 [Critical Thinking, Diversity]